xmaysonnave/tiddlywiki-ipfs/README.md

 ## Developer
 <a name="developer"/>

-We setup a nodejs environment to build a tiddlywiki instance bundled with ```Ipfs with TiddlyWiki```.
+We setup a nodejs environment to build a tiddlywiki instance bundled with ```IPFS with TiddlyWiki```.

 ### Environment
 <a name="developer-environment"/>